 With one notable exception…

-Judging by its ingredients alone, Vital Essentials raw frozen dog food looks like an above average raw product.
+Based on its ingredients alone, Vital Essentials raw frozen dog food looks like an above-average raw product.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical raw dog food.

-Vital Essentials raw frozen dog food is a meat-based raw product using a significant amount of named meats and organs as its main sources of animal protein, thus earning the brand 5 stars.
+Vital Essentials is a grain-free raw dog food using a generous amount of named meats and organs as its source of animal protein, thus receiving 5 stars.